tetofonta/gdb-debug-wire-integrated-server/README.md

 This project is a firmware modification for the ATMega16u2 used on most of the
 Arduino(c) Uno - Nano - Leonardo and clones on the market in order to add debugging capabilities of the target firmware.
-The chip mentioned above is commonly used as a simple usb to serial converter, delegating the target flashing operations to the bootloader the target comes pre-flashed with.
+The aforementioned chip is commonly used as a simple usb to serial converter, delegating the target flashing operations to the bootloader the target comes pre-flashed with.

 This can cause minor problems in case the target flash gets corrupted.
 In those cases a